qhuongng/kabekanji/README.md

 1. Visit the site.
 The app generates a token for them and stores it in `localStorage`.
 2. Tap **Give me the shortcut!** and paste the token when iOS prompts.
 3. Optionally add an Automation (Shortcuts app > Automation > Time of Day > Daily > Run Immediately > Run Shortcut > kabekanji) to refresh the wallpaper on a schedule.
-You can mess around with the interval too.
+You can mess around with the interval too (by setting multiple Time of Day automations lmao).
 4. To change the token later, either edit the `Token` text action inside the installed shortcut or re-import from the share link.

 ## Configuration